heystevegray/dev-portfolio-netlify-cms/content/til/2020-09-27-execute-commands-in-other-directories.md

     /Development/project-a
     ```

 2. Next we will change directories to `project-b` and create a file called `hello.txt`.
+After we create the file we will write "Hello World" to it.
 Enter the following command (don't forget the parenthesis `()` around the command 😁):

     ```bash
     $ (cd ../project-b && touch hello.txt && echo "Hello World" > hello.txt)